SpinalHDL/SpinalDoc/spinal/examples/vga.md

 The VgaCtrl that was defined on the top is neutral (not application specific).
 We can imagine a case where the system provide a Stream of Fragment of RGB.
 Which mean the system transmit pixels with start/end of picture indication.

-In this case we can manage automaticly the `softReset` input by rising it when a `error` occure, then waiting the end of the current `pixels` picture to falling `error`.
+In this case we can manage automaticly the `softReset` input by rising it when a `error` occure, then waiting the end of the current `colorStream` picture to falling `error`.

 Let's add to the VgaCtrl a function that can be called from the parent component to feed the VgaCtrl by using this Stream of Fragment of RGB.